P2333/Papers-of-Robust-ML/README.md

 <a id='Detection'></a>
 ## Adversarial Detection
+* [Class-Disentanglement and Applications in Adversarial Detection and Defense](https://openreview.net/pdf?id=jFMzBeLyTc0) (NeurIPS 2021) <br/> This paper proposes to disentangle the class-dependence and visually reconstruction, and exploit the result as an adversarial detection metric.

 * [Adversarial Training with Rectified Rejection](https://arxiv.org/pdf/2105.14785.pdf) <br/> This paper proposes a coupling rejection strategy, where two simple but well-designed rejection metrics can be coupled to provabably distinguish any misclassified sample from correclty classified ones.

 * [Towards Robust Detection of Adversarial Examples](http://papers.nips.cc/paper/7709-towards-robust-detection-of-adversarial-examples.pdf) (NeurIPS 2018) <br/> This is one of our work.
 We train the networks with reverse cross-entropy (RCE), which can map normal features to low-dimensional manifolds, and then detectors can better separate between adversarial examples and normal ones.